etemesi254/zune-image/crates/zune-jpeg/README.md

 # Zune-JPEG

-A fast and safe jpeg decoder.
+A fast, correct and safe jpeg decoder.

-This repo contains a pure Rust jpeg decoder
+This crate contains a pure Rust jpeg decoder

 ## Usage